rickvdbosch/cognitive-services-examples/README.md

 # Getting started with Azure Cognitive Services
-This repository holds examples on how to use Azure Cognitive services.
+This repository holds examples on how to use Azure Cognitive Services.
 The examples include calling the Cognitive Services endpoints directly, or using one of the client libraries.
 The code is part of the talk "Getting started with Azure Cognitive Services".

 ## Slides